luhmann/agent-harness/README.md

 **Q: What if I need root access inside the container?**
 A: Use `docker exec -it --user root claude-agent-sandbox bash`, but understand this weakens security.

+**Q: Do I need accounts for both agents?**
+A: No, you only need an account for the agent(s) you want to use.

 ## Performance Tips